What Does a Patient Educator With an MSN Degree Do?

 If you want to become a patient educator, a nurse practitioner, a nurse educator, or fill any of the other rewarding jobs in nursing, one of the best steps you can take is advancing your nursing education.
 At Walden University, you can earn your degree online with the Master of Science in Nursing (MSN) program.
 Whether you’ve recently earned your bachelor’s in nursing school or have been working as an RN for years, now is a great time to gain new skills, advance your education, and make yourself stand out to employers looking for highly skilled nurses.

-Walden is an online university that offers rigorous academics with flexible online classes, which makes it an ideal choice for working professionals with busy schedules.
-Walden’s online MSN program offers eight specializations to help prepare you for your dream job, and it’s led by a top-notch teaching faculty equipped to teach a diverse community of students.
+Walden is an online university that offers rigorous academics with online classes, which makes it an ideal choice for working professionals with busy schedules.
+Walden’s online MSN program offers nine specializations to help you prepare for your dream job, and it’s led by a top-notch teaching faculty equipped to teach a diverse community of students.

-If you’re ready to advance your education and your career, enrolling in online nursing school at Walden is a great way to get started.
+If you’re ready to advance your education and pursue new career opportunities, enrolling in an online nursing program at Walden is a great way to get started.

 Walden University’s Master of Science in Nursing (MSN) degree program is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Expand your career options and earn your MSN degree in a convenient, flexible format that fits your busy life.